ulmer-a/6502_board/README.md

 # Homebrew 6502 computer

-This repo contains schematics for the PCB, a parts list and the firmware/monitor program.
+This repo contains schematics, netlist, layout and gerber plots for the pcb, as well as a parts list and the firmware (basic features are working, but it's still under development).
+All parts are new and readily available as of Dec '21.

 ![PCB Rendering](./screenshot.png)